klyall/ad-authenticator-sonar-plugin/README.md

 ### Faster Searches

 Sometime Active Directory searches can be made faster by adding additional search objects.
-Up to 5 additional search objects can be added by setting addiotn properties in ${SONAR_HOME}/conf/sonar.properties configuration file.
+Up to 5 additional search objects can be added by setting additional properties in ${SONAR_HOME}/conf/sonar.properties configuration file.
 For example:

     sonar.ad.search.1: OU=User Accounts